steveklabnik/rust_for_rubyists/book/chapter-01.md

 I think that that language is Rust.

 Now: Rust is not perfect, by far.
-Its documentation is poor.
-It is certainly *very* complex.
+Its documentation is poor, but getting better, as I've been hired by Mozilla to fix it.
+It is can feel quite complex.
 Fighting with a compiler can be frustrating.
 But the point is to *learn*.
 And using a language that's very familiar, yet very different, can teach us a lot.

 Here's "Hello World" in Rust: